fmay/ocr-python-1/.guides/sections.md

 ## Task 1
 Task file : [task-1.py](open_file "8-iteration1/task-1.py").

-This file outputs the word computing 15 times.
+Modify the code to output the word computing 15 times.
 We use the variable `i` inside the loop.

 It produces the following output